What sets a log home apart?

 Wood is a naturally green material, being renewable and sustainable in the long term.
 Additionally, superior log home designs are reliably more energy efficient than other housing types.
 For example, the heating and cooling system in a log home is generally 15% more efficient than its traditional counterpart.
+Another factor in energy-efficiency is air infiltration.
+Tests have shown that modern log walls don’t leak air.
+Also, the increased thermal mass of log houses will put the owner in the forefront of the environmental movement when it comes to energy-efficient construction.

 Log homes in America had their beginnings as basic frontier housing, but by the end of the 19th century, massive log structures had become trendy vacation retreats for the upper classes.